TypeError

 I add another failing line to

-test_type_error.py7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none() 9 src.type_error.false()the terminal shows AttributeError
+test_type_error.py7 def test_type_error_w_the_uncallables(self): 8 src.type_error.none() 9 src.type_error.false()the terminal is my friend, and shows AttributeError

 AttributeError: module 'src.type_error' has no attribute 'false'nothing is named